fpv-wtf/opkg-repo/README.md

 # FPV.WTF OPKG Repository
-Custom OPKG repository for the FPV.WTF project.
+> Custom OPKG repository for the FPV.WTF project.

+This is the official reposiotry from which the [WTFOS configurator](https://github.com/fpv-wtf/wtfos-configurator) pulls its packages.

 ## Usage
 Add the following entry to your `opkg.conf`: